dinhthong/m3_knan_tool/README.md

 # Todo tasks
 - A method for getting and setting Settings.settings Default values, instead of current long access commands.
+- Insert new input form, check the input conditions, if all the values are valid -> Allow save.
+Display error messages
+- Export Excel file with name:current date + table, show export messages.
+- Add search by column name feature

 # Application design (behaviors)
 ## Completed features